48 Dinner Recipes for When You Just Can’t Adult Anymore

 Fair-Favorite Corn Dogs

-Bring the county fair home to your kitchen with these summer-ready corn dogs.
-A tip for dipping: Pour the batter in a tall Mason jar and dunk the dogs to create an even coating all around. —Taste of Home Test Kitchen
+Bring the county fair home to your kitchen with these corn dogs.
+A tip for dipping: Pour the batter into a tall Mason jar and dunk your dogs for an even all-over coating. —Taste of Home Test Kitchen

 Chicken Taco Pockets